-- Written approval from CHFA for the inclusion of HTCC funds in a Housing Program that has already received funding commitment(s) from CHFA.
-CHFA may consider HTCC gap funding requests in the following situations: - Unavoidable and unforeseeable hard cost increases after issuance of a funding commitment, contractor bidding and/or value engineering; - Necessary increased costs arising from unforeseen site conditions during construction; or - O Identification of HTCC as a source of funds in the committed sources and uses of funds in project already approved for funding by CHFA.
-However, the use of HTCC will not be considered as a substitute source for 1) a pledge of Developer Cash Equity or 2) a Deferred Developer Fee after an initial financial closing. - Please note that HTCC funds may not be used for unforeseen costs arising from errors and omissions in the plans and specs or errors by the General Contractor or design/construction team. - Group Home sponsors may need to contact their primary funder based on a consideration of existing terms prior to requesting additional funds. - Evidence of Project Feasibility/Readiness to Proceed, including site control and zoning approvals, to the extent possible, if applying as an Affordable Housing Development.
+- Please note that HTCC funds may not be used for unforeseen costs arising from errors and omissions in the plans and specs or errors by the General Contractor or design/construction team. - Group Home sponsors may need to contact their primary funder based on a consideration of existing terms prior to requesting additional funds. - Evidence of Project Feasibility/Readiness to Proceed, including site control and zoning approvals, to the extent possible, if applying as an Affordable Housing Development.
 An applicant may demonstrate site control by submitting an executed lease, deed, executed option/sales contract, or ground lease as applicable.
-Zoning is evidenced by a letter or certificate from the zoning enforcement agency of the municipality in which the proposed Housing Program is located. - Evidence of Project Feasibility/Readiness to Proceed for Affordable Housing or Workforce Housing Revolving Loan Fund applicants is documentation that the applicant: - o has been established for a minimum period of three (3) years with ongoing programs to provide affordable housing opportunities; - o has established a marketing plan for the target borrowers; and - o can provide its Certificate of Incorporation and the original date of formation, along with any other sources of funds supporting the Revolving Loan Fund for its Housing Program.
+Zoning is evidenced by a letter or certificate from the zoning enforcement agency of the municipality in which the proposed Housing Program is located. - Evidence of Project Feasibility/Readiness to Proceed for Affordable Housing or Workforce Housing Revolving Loan Fund applicants is documentation that the applicant: - ➤ has been established for a minimum period of three (3) years with ongoing programs to provide affordable housing opportunities; - has established a marketing plan for the target borrowers; and can provide its Certificate of Incorporation and the original date of formation, along with any other sources of funds supporting the Revolving Loan Fund for its Housing Program.